Hogarth's Pest Control specializes in all types of industries, residential and commercial.

 - Keep trash cans covered

-- Make sure all doors windows have screens
+- Make sure all doors and windows have screens

 - Avoid wearing sweet-smelling perfume